initpy/go-book/functions.rst

 Parameters by value, and by reference
 =====================================
-When passing an input parameter to a function, it actually recieves a copy of this parameter.
-So, if the function changes the value of this parameter, the original variable's value won't be changed, because the function *works* on a copy of this variable.
+When passing an input parameter to a function, it actually recieves a *copy* of this parameter.
+So, if the function changes the value of this parameter, the original variable's value won't be changed, because the function works on a *copy* of the original variable's value.

 An example to verify the previous paragraph: